risenguyen/pokedex-app/README.md

 # Pokedex App

-A simple app for users to learn and discover new Pokemon!
+A simple app to browse and discover new Pokemon!

 ## Demonstration